-Cub Scouts is a non-profit group, with annual dues of $100, payable to the Pack upon registration.
-This includes $75 pass-through fees we owe BSA as part of our rechartering process, a subscription to the monthly Boy’s Life magazine, a Pinewood Derby car kit, and the cost of all badges and other achievements the Cub earns over the course of the year, catering for special events, and finally materials used in various den meetings and pack events.
+Our pack requires an annual activity fee of $175, payable to the Pack upon registration.
+This includes $75 pass-through fees we owe BSA as part of our rechartering process, a subscription to the monthly Boy’s Life magazine, a Pinewood Derby car kit, the cost of all badges and other achievements the Cub earns over the course of the year, catering for special events, and finally materials used in various den meetings and pack events.

 There are additional costs for:

-Pack dues should not prevent anyone from having their child participate in Scouting, so please know that there are two ready options for covering dues.
-The first and most obvious is our popcorn fundraising program.
+Pack activity fees should not prevent anyone from having their child participate in Scouting, so please know that there are two ready options for covering expenses.
+The first is our popcorn fundraising program.
 By selling Cub Scout popcorn, scouts earn money that can be used toward any Cub Scout-related expense.
-Many of our families utilize their popcorn balances year after year to pay for dues, trips, and even donations to Friends of Scouting.
-Keep in mind that your popcorn balance follows the Scout, and thus will transfer to the Troop of your choice when you cross over to the older Scouts BSA program.
+Many of our families utilize their popcorn balances year after year to pay for activity fees, trips, and even donations to Scouting.
+Keep in mind that your popcorn balance follows your Scout, and thus can transfer to the Troop of your choice when you cross over to the older Scouts BSA program.
 You may contact our treasurer to inquire about any existing popcorn balance and see how much can be applied to your dues.

 The second way is through Atlanta Area Council scholarships.
-Should you need to apply for a scholarship simply contact Cubmaster Dave to get you in touch with the correct district executives at the Atlanta Area Council, and their simple process will pave the way to every Scout having an opportunity!
+Should you need to apply for a scholarship, contact the Cubmaster to get you in touch with the correct district executives at the Atlanta Area Council, and their simple process will pave the way to every Scout having an opportunity!

 Pack 175 began in 1955.
-We are chartered by Decatur First United Methodist Church.
-We are proud of our association with DFUMC and Troop 175.
+We are chartered by Oakhurst Baptist Church.

 A majority of our events are on Sundays at our Scout Hut in the back left corner of the Glennwood Elementary School campus.
 Pack meetings are at 3pm, and Den meeting times are specific to each den.
 But all meetings are typically on Sunday afternoon.
 Sorry, Falcons fans.